 Am I at risk of calcium deficiency?

-The National Osteoporosis Society explain calcium deficiency, including symptoms, treatment and supplements, plus the issues with taking too much calcium.
+The Royal Osteoporosis Society explain calcium deficiency, including symptoms, treatment and supplements, plus the issues with taking too much calcium

 Calcium is essential for strong teeth and bones, and most people can get all the calcium they need from eating a balanced diet.
-But it is important to get the balance right — too little calcium can put you at greater risk of bone conditions such as osteoporosis, while taking too much calcium in the form of supplements can also be harmful.
-We asked the National Osteoporosis Society to explain who might benefit from a calcium supplement and when to see your doctor.
+But it is important to get the balance right — too little calcium can increase your chance of bone conditions such as osteoporosis, while taking too much calcium in the form of supplements can also be harmful.
+We asked the Royal Osteoporosis Society to explain who might benefit from a calcium supplement and when to see your doctor.

 Who is more at risk of calcium deficiency?